1851 French coup d'état: The coup of 2 December 1851

 On the morning of 2 December, troops led by Saint-Arnaud occupied strategic points in Paris, from the Champs-Élysées to the Tuileries.
 Top opposition leaders were arrested and six edicts promulgated to establish the rule of Louis-Napoleon.
 The National Assembly was dissolved, and universal male suffrage restored.
 Louis-Napoleon declared that a new constitution was being framed and said he intended to restore the "system established by the First Consul".

 Reacting to this coup, parliamentarians took refuge in the mayor's office of the 20th arrondissement of Paris, and 220 of them voted to oust Louis-Napoleon from power.
 Most prominent among these were liberals like Remusat and moderates like Pascal Duprat, who were arrested soon after.
 A Parisian insurrection led by the likes of Victor Hugo and Victor Schoelcher erupted despite tight control by the army.
 The insurgents were soon defeated.
 On 3 December parliamentarian Jean-Baptiste Baudin was killed, and on 4 December 200 more people fell victim to the suppression of the revolt.
 The Italian journalist Ferdinando Petruccelli della Gattina was among the rebels and was expelled from France.
 By evening, the revolt of Paris was suppressed and the city returned to normal.
-According to Victor Hugo the killings on 4 December were arbitrary and anybody visible to the soldiers was shot at or bayoneted including women and children.
+According to Victor Hugo the killings which followed on 4 December were arbitrary and anybody visible to the soldiers was shot at or bayoneted including women and children.